SrijanBadhya/Debsoc/Running the PES Debsoc.md

 13. This house supports norms of maximum transparency (e.g. sharing phone passwords, location sharing, emotional transparency, etc.) in romantic relationships.

-14. Given the choice, This house would forgo deep platonic friendships rather than forgo deep romantic love.
-DONT DEBATE THIS

 15. This house regrets the Existence of Valentine's Day

 16. This House regrets streaming in primary and secondary education.

 Infoslide: Streaming refers to the grouping of students of similar academic achievements into the same classes.

-17. This house opposes the increasing prevalence of pessimism among young people DONT DEBATE THIS

 18. This house believes that helicopter parenting has done more harm than good Infoslide: Helicopter parents are parents who primarily control their children’s academic careers (i.e., push their children to attain high levels of academic achievement or decide participation in extracurricular activities).
 However, these parents also pay extremely close attention to their child in other aspects like outdoor activities, child experiences and problems, and their child’s friends.